heronwood/heronwood.github.io/covenants-conditions-restrictions-full.md

 ### Section 2.
 Purpose of Assessments.

-The assessments levied by the Association shall be used exclusively to promote the recreation, health, safety and welfare of the residents of the properties, including, without limitation, the construction, establishment, improvement, repair and maintenance of the common areas, and providing services and facilities related to tl1e use and enjoyment of tl,e c01runon areas, and the pay1nent of taxes, assessments and insurance on the co1nmon areas.
+The assessments levied by the Association shall be used exclusively to promote the recreation, health, safety and welfare of the residents of the properties, including, without limitation, the construction, establishment, improvement, repair and maintenance of the common areas, and providing services and facilities related to the use and enjoyment of the common areas, and the payment of taxes, assessments and insurance on the common areas.

 ### Section 3.
 Maximum Annual Assessment.